zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Go to ESLPod.com and become a member of ESL Podcast .
 When you do, you can download the Learning Guide for this episode on  our website.
 We also have additional courses in Business English and Daily En glish that I think you will enjoy.
 And like us on Facebook, if you haven’t alre ady.
 Go to facebook.com/eslpod.

-This dialogue is about making sure you have your fa cts correct, as well as numbers, that are part of your report or whatever i t is you are working on.
+This dialogue is about making sure you have your fa cts correct, as well as numbers, that are part of your report or whatever it is you are working on.
 Let’s get started.

 [start of dialogue]